kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/secretengine.md

 `status` shows the status of the SecretEngine.
 It is managed by the KubeVault operator.
 It contains the following fields:

 - `observedGeneration`: Specifies the most recent generation observed for this resource.
 It corresponds to the resource's generation, which is updated on mutation by the API Server.

-- `phase`: Indicates whether the secret engine successfully configured in the Vault or not or in progress or failed
+- `phase`: Indicates whether the secret engine successfully configured in the Vault or not.

 - `conditions` : Represent observations of a SecretEngine.